-This Mental Health Assessment is also accompanied by a screening of other health needs, e.g. physical needs.
+This Mental Health Assessment is also accompanied by a screening of other health needs, e.g. physical needs, neurodiversity aspects.

-This in-depth assessment advises on implementation of Reasonable Adjustments under the Equality Act 2010
+This in-depth assessment advises on the implementation of Reasonable Adjustments under the Equality Act 2010

 Now that the Med3 ‘sick note’ is a ‘fit note‘ (since April 2010) this type of assessment can assist in the process to get the individual back to work after a period of illness.